Aller au contenu

 The electrocardiogram (ECG) is a non-invasive, painless and rapid test that records the heart's electrical activity using electrodes placed on the surface of the body.
 It is the most widely prescribed first-line cardiac examination in medicine - available in less than 5 minutes, without risk and at low cost - and provides essential diagnostic information on heart rhythm, atrioventricular and intraventricular conduction, the morphology of the heart chambers and the state of the myocardium (ischemia, necrosis, pericarditis).
 The physical principle is based on the detection of electrical potential variations generated by the successive depolarization and repolarization of myocardial cells: the P wave reflects atrial depolarization; the QRS complex, ventricular depolarization; the T (and U) wave, ventricular repolarization.
 A standard 12-lead ECG explores the heart in the frontal plane (limb leads: DI, DII, DIII, aVR, aVL, aVF) and in the horizontal plane (precordial leads: V1 to V6).
 The ECG is produced at a standard paper speed of 25 mm/s (1 small square = 0.04 sec; 1 large square = 0.20 sec) and a calibration of 10 mm/mV (1 mm = 0.1 mV).
 The systematic and rigorous reading of an ECG follows a standardized sequence: heart rate → rhythm (sinus or non-sinus) → electrical axis → intervals (PR, QRS, QT/QTc) → wave morphology (P, QRS, ST, T, U) → conclusion.
 A normal ECG does not exclude significant heart disease - up to 50 % of ECGs are normal in stable angina, and an ECG may be normal in the early hours of a myocardial infarction (MI); clinical correlation is therefore always essential.

-Clinical indications for ECG
+Clinical indications of ECG

 Systematic reading and frequent anomalies